 My research will be using both a fixed eye-tracking system in the lab, as well as a portable eye-tracking system in daycare centres.
 I will also be using EEG simultaneously with eye-tracking to further unravel the mechanisms by which environmental noise impacts on the early development of learning at the neurological, cognitive, and behavioural level.
 This project will additionally involve using sound level meters to attain an accurate measure of the in-home noise levels that children experience, as well as using actigraphy to measure sleep quality and sleep patterns.

 PhD Psychology, Centre for Brain and Cognitive Development, Birkbeck (2018 – present)

 MSc Educational Neuroscience (Distinction), UCL Institute of Education & Birkbeck (2017 – 2018)

 BSc Psychology & Human Development (Distinction), University of California Davis (2012 – 2016)

 Research Assistant, Supervised by Marko Nardini, Developmental Science Research Group, Durham University (2016 – 2017)

 Chere, B., Kirkham, N. How noisy environments may be impacting selective attention and learning during infancy.
-Accepted for Presentation at the Psychological Convention of Psychological Science, Paris, March 2019.
+Poster presented at the International Convention of Psychological Sciences, Paris, France, February 2019.